About the Team

 is Professor of Anthropology and Social and Cultural Analysis at New York University.
 She studies the political economy of culture and media, consumption, immigration and the geographies of inequality and race.
 These research interests grew out of her early work in Latinx art and culturally specific museums and spaces in New York City, and have developed through her continued involvement in Latinx advocacy and interest in creative industries across the Americas.
 She has authored multiple books among them, Latinx Art: Artists, Markets and Politics.
 Learn more here.

-Gabriel Magraner, Assistant Director
+Gabriel Magraner, Associate Director

 is an arts administrator interested in intersections of culture and politics.
 Based in New York City by way of diasporican Texas, he currently works at The Latinx Project as Assistant Director.
 Previously as Director of Programs at the National Association of Latino Arts and Cultures, he led regranting programs, leadership institutes, and convenings serving an interdisciplinary and intergenerational field of artists and cultural workers.
 He is an MA graduate of NYU’s Center for Latin American and Caribbean Studies and past Fulbright ETA grantee to Brazil.